TerrordactylDesigns/boombot/README.md

 Download [Boombots Scripts](https://github.com/TerrordactylDesigns/Boombot-Scripts) and copy the ones you want into the scripts folder.

+All that done?
+Ready for the magic?

-path to the saved location and run: node bin/boombot
+    node bin/boombot

 ##Commands